-All members of the Solve ME/CFS Initiative Board of Directors have a personal relationship with the disease.
+All members of the Solve ME/CFS Initiative (Solve M.E.)
+Board of Directors have a personal relationship with the disease.
 They are either patients themselves or have a family member who suffers from it.
 This intimate connection furthers their commitment to making ME/CFS understood, diagnosable, and treatable.

-Prior to Codexis, John held roles of increasing responsibility over a 22-year career at Albemarle Corporation (NYSE: ALB), a globally leading specialty chemical company headquartered in Baton Rouge, La.
+Prior to Codexis, John held roles of increasing responsibility over a 22-year career at Albemarle Corporation (NYSE: ALB), a globally leading specialty chemical company headquartered in Baton Rouge, Louisiana.
 Before leaving Albemarle, John was responsible for the corporation’s strategic development department as well as the company’s flagship $1+ billion global catalyst business.
 During his tenure at Albemarle, John and his family resided for three years in Tokyo.

-A native of New York City, John earned an MBA from the Sloan School of Management, and a Bachelor of Science in Chemical Engineering from the NYU Polytechnic University.
+A native of New York City, John earned an MBA from the MIT Sloan School of Management, and a Bachelor of Science in Chemical Engineering from the NYU Polytechnic University.
 John has served on numerous trade association Boards during his extensive career, including currently serving on the board of directors of BayBio, the premier biotechnology industry association in the San Francisco Bay Area.

 John is married with two children and four grandchildren.
 His wife, Marcie, has suffered for over 20 years with Myalgic Encephalomyelitis (ME/CFS) and Fibromyalgia.